looten/yocto-qemu-playground/poky/documentation/dev-manual/start.rst

    -  gcc &MIN_GCC_VERSION; or greater.

-   -  GNU make &MIN_MAKE_VERSION; or greater

-   If your build host does not meet any of these listed version requirements, you can take steps to prepare the system so that you can still use the Yocto Project.
-See the ":ref:`ref-manual/system-requirements:required git, tar, python, make and gcc versions`" section in the Yocto Project Reference Manual for information.
+   If your build host does not meet any of these three listed version requirements, you can take steps to prepare the system so that you can still use the Yocto Project.
+See the ":ref:`ref-manual/system-requirements:required git, tar, python and gcc versions`" section in the Yocto Project Reference Manual for information.

 4. *Install Development Host Packages:* Required development host